FooDeas/raspberrypi-ua-netinst/README.md

 ### Unattended install settings

 The primary way to customize the installation process is done through a file named _installer-config.txt_.
-Create this file in the _config_ folder on the SD card.
+Edit or create this file in the _config_ folder on the SD card.

 If you want settings changed for your installation, you should **only** place that changed setting in the _installer-config.txt_ file.
-So if you want to have vim and aptitude installed by default, create a _installer-config.txt_ file with the following contents:
+So if you want to have vim and aptitude installed by default, edit or create the _installer-config.txt_ file with the following contents:

 ```
 packages=vim,aptitude